 vi.
 Conclusion And Future Work

 In conclusion, we presented the motivation of the work and the gaps in data accessibility studies.
 The result of this research will contribute towards better healthcare services.
-In the future we will extend the work to cope with practical issues identified during the implementation of the system prototype.
+In the future, we will extend the work to cope with practical issues identified during the implementation of the system prototype.

 Acknowledgment